-The clinic's new systems expand the ability of its therapists to rehabilitate the broad range of patients they see, using the latest therapy-accelerating technology in a staffefficient and therapist/patient safety environment.
+The clinic's new systems expand the ability of its therapists to rehabilitate the broad range of patients they see, using the latest therapy-accelerating technology in a staff-efficient and therapist/patient safety environment.

+BioStep

-BioStep.
-Any patient requiring aerobic conditioning - for example, those suffering from stroke, Parkinson's, or traumatic brain injury - is commonly rehabilitated on the clinic's new BioStep Semi-Recumbent Elliptical bike.
-The BioStep combines components of an exercise bicycle and an elliptical trainer, allowing the patient to benefit from endurance training and aerobic exercise.
+Patients requiring aerobic conditioning - for example, those suffering from stroke, Parkinson's, or traumatic brain injury - are commonly instructed to spend time on the new BioStep Semi-Recumbent Elliptical bike.
+The BioStep combines components of an exercise bicycle and an elliptical trainer, allowing the user to benefit from endurance training and aerobic exercise.

-FreeStep SAS.
+FreeStep SAS